weaviate/weaviate-io/developers/weaviate/tutorials/query.md

 <CodeQueryWhere2 />

-This query asks Weaviate for **Question** objects that are closest to "famous scientist", but within the category of `HISTORY`.
+This query asks Weaviate for **Question** objects that are closest to "biology", but within the category of `ANIMALS`.
 You should see a result like this:

 ```json
 {